 Privately-paying residents need a psychiatrist who can include Woodley House in the resident’s treatment plan and thereby provide a referral to Woodley House.
 Privately paying residents can come from outside Washington, DC and must demonstrate proof of their ability to pay.

-Residents who require financial assistance must show proof of Washington, DC residency, be enrolled with the DC Department of Behavioral Health (with an eCura Number) and have a recommendation from their Core Service Agency to apply to Woodley House and have access to public funding assistance.
+Residents who require financial assistance must show proof of Washington, DC residency, be enrolled with the DC Department of Behavioral Health and have a recommendation from their Core Service Agency to apply to Woodley House.
 The Core Service Agency will provide the resident all necessary documentation.

-The cost for residents are determined on a sliding scale, including fees, skills training and clinical support services.
+The cost, including fees, skills training and clinical support services, for residents is dependent on the property.
 For more information about how to enter our Supported Independent Living Apartment Program, please contact:

 Nieshia Kornegay, SIL Residential Lead